JohnAustinDev/osis-converters/ReadMe.md

 ## CF_vsys.xml

 ### Adding External Cross-References
 Because a universal address is assigned to each verse, it is possible to incorporate a list of cross-references into any translation.
 These cross-references, although not part of the original translation, add an excellent Bible study tool when available.
 The cross-reference list must belong to the same versification system as the project.
-The list must be placed in `defaults / bible / addCrossRefs / CF_<vsys>.xml` where vsys is the project's versification system (options are: `KJV`, `German`, `KJVA`, `Synodal`, `Leningrad`, `NRSVA`, `Luther`, `Vulg`, `SynodalProt`, `Orthodox`, `LXX`, `NRSV`, `MT`, `Catholic`, `Catholic2`).
+The list must be placed in `defaults / AddCrossRefs / CF_<vsys>.xml` where vsys is the project's versification system (options are: `KJV`, `German`, `KJVA`, `Synodal`, `Leningrad`, `NRSVA`, `Luther`, `Vulg`, `SynodalProt`, `Orthodox`, `LXX`, `NRSV`, `MT`, `Catholic`, `Catholic2`).
+Available verse systems are defined in `canon_<vsys>.h` of [SWORD](https://crosswire.org/svn/sword/trunk/include/).
+Verse maps between verse systems are defined in `<vsys>.properties` of [JSWORD](https://github.com/crosswire/jsword/tree/master/src/main/resources/org/crosswire/jsword/versification)

 Cross-references in the list are localized and inserted into the appropriate verses as OSIS notes.
 Two note types are supported: parallel-passage, and cross-reference.
 Parallel-passage references are inserted at the beginning of a verse, and cross-references at the end.